Meyah language

-Distribution

-Within Tambrauw Regency, ethnic Meyah people reside in Senopi District, Miyah District, Fef District, and Syujak District.

 Phonology

 Meax has 5 vowels and 13 consonants.

 Pitch-accent

-Like many other Papuan languages of the Bird's Head Peninsula, Meyah is a pitch-accent language with two phonemic pitch levels: rising high and falling high, which contrast.
+Unlike most other Papuan languages of the Bird's Head Peninsula, which are non-tonal, Meyah is a pitch-accent language with two phonemic pitch levels: rising high and falling high.
+Tone in Meyah is marked only on the stressed syllable within a word.

+The related language Sougb is the only other known pitch-accent language in the peninsula, and the only other nearby tonal languages are the linguistic isolates (Mpur and Abun), so it is unclear if Meyan's tone system comes from a common ancestor language shared with Sougb, or via some other path.

+Some two- and three-syllable words also have pitch accent.
+For example, éfes 'young' contrasts with efés 'fat', and óboha 'skull' contrasts with obóha 'tools' and obohá 'spoiled'.

 Grammar

 Pronouns

 Pronouns demonstrate three numbers: singular, dual, and plural.
 The first person dual and plural pronouns also demonstrate clusivity.

 These prefixes are used for verbs, body parts and kinship terms.